 Comfortable chairs mean more time concentrating on the job on hand rather than the pain in your back.
 Our swivel chairs and other office chairs come with features like height-adjustable seats, tilt functions and built-in lumbar support that your body will love.
 And the different styles mean they fit in wherever you want.

 If you're planning on using your chair several hours each day, a chair with armrests could allow for greater comfort long-term.
 It's important that the armrests have the right adjustment.
 They should support your arms at the point where your elbows would naturally rest with your shoulders relaxed.

 How to adjust your desk chair

 Once you have your new desk chair, you’ll need to adjust it for maximum comfort.
 Here is a step-by-step-guide on how to adjust a computer chair for comfort and better posture.

 - Adjust the seating

-ou should be able to sit as far back as possible on your chair, with your lower back firmly against the backrest.
+You should be able to sit as far back as possible on your chair, with your lower back firmly against the backrest.
 There should preferably be about a three-finger gap between the edge of the chair and the back of your knees.
 If that's not the case, adjust the seat slide.

-Adjust the height
+- Adjust the height

-Adjust the backrest
+- Adjust the backrest

 When sitting in front of your desk, try to sit upright for as long as possible.
 You can recline the backrest when you want to adopt a more relaxing posture.
 It’s a good idea to change your position from time to time to reduce wear on any one part of your body.